Zina Saro-Wiwa

 Zina Saro-Wiwa (born 1976, Port Harcourt, Nigeria) is a Brooklyn-based video artist and filmmaker.
 She makes video installations, documentaries, music videos and experimental films.

 Saro-Wiwa is the founding filmmaker of the alt-Nollywood movement – a movement that uses the narrative, stylistic and visual conventions of the Nollywood film industry but for subversive, politically challenging ends.

 Formerly a BBC journalist, her artistic practice emerged from her interest in changing the way the world sees Africa, using film, art, and food.
 Her practice includes New West African Kitchen, a project where Saro-Wiwa re-imagines West African cuisine, each feast also featuring African video art presentations and a mini-lecture.

 On 22 March 2011, Saro-Wiwa was named as one of the top 25 leaders of the African Renaissance in The Times newspaper.

 In 2017, an article published on Norient highlighted that Saro-Wiwa's use of dubbing alt-Nollywood movies "subverts narrative, stylistic and visual conventions of the Nigerian cinema".

 Early life and education

 Zina Saro-Wiwa was born in Port Harcourt, Nigeria, to Ken and Maria Saro-Wiwa.
 Her late father, the author and poet Ken Saro-Wiwa, became a well-known Nigerian environmental and human rights activist.
 He was executed in 1995 by the military regime in Nigeria when she was 19.
-She grew up in Surrey and Sussex in the UK where Saro-Wiwa's wife Maria and five children lived.
-She attended the private girls' school, Roedean, in Sussex, and the University of Bristol where she studied economic and social history.
+She grew up in Surrey and Sussex in the UK, where Saro-Wiwa's wife Maria and five children lived.
+She attended the private girls' school, Roedean, in Sussex, and the University of Bristol, where she studied economic and social history.

 Her twin sister is the travel writer Noo Saro-Wiwa, author of Looking For Transwonderland (published by Granta).
-Her older brother Ken Wiwa, is the author of the memoir In The Shadow of a Saint (published by Random House/Vintage).
+Her older brother, Ken Wiwa, is the author of a memoir called In the Shadow of a Saint (published by Random House/Vintage).